akshay-devadiga/akshay-devadiga/README.md

   Relico - Ecommerce

-  I am currently working on a Light Weight Ecommerce Product with Stripe integration, purpose of this project was to solve a problem statement which i had encounterd while using one of the ecommerce products [WIX-Ecommece-service-with-multiple-prices](https://support.wix.com/en/article/wix-bookings-request-offering-a-service-with-multiple-prices)
+  I am currently working on a Light Weight Ecommerce Product with Stripe integration, purpose of this project was to solve a problem statement which i had encounterd while using one of the ecommerce products.

+  <i>More info</i> - [WIX-Ecommece-service-with-multiple-prices](https://support.wix.com/en/article/wix-bookings-request-offering-a-service-with-multiple-prices)

  Demo
  - [DEMO - Relico - Store Front](https://akshay-devadiga.github.io/relico-store-front)